Michigan Chiropractor Malpractice Lawyer

-Lipton Law’s experienced medical malpractice attorneys in Michigan are here to fight for the rights of those injured by their chiropractor’s negligence.
+Lipton Law’s experienced medical malpractice attorneys in Southfield are here to fight for the rights of those injured by their chiropractor’s negligence.
 To schedule your free consultation with us, please call our Southfield personal injury lawyers at 248-557-1688 today.

 What Is a Chiropractor?

 Chiropractors are health care providers who focus on the diagnosis and treatment of certain neuromuscular conditions.
 They have a strong emphasis on treating these conditions through chiropractic manipulation and chiropractic adjustments.
 Their main goal is usually to relieve back, head and neck pain.
 However, they also aim to improve their patient’s mobility and functionality.